Procurement Card User Manual

 - Purchasing capital equipment (≥$5,000 or ≥1-year useful life) without prior approval from Procurement Services and Property Accounting

-- Failing to review and submit monthly statements with required documentation within the specified timeframe
+- Failure to review and submit the “Verify Procurement Card Transactions” task with the required documentation within the specified timeframe

 - Using the card after suspension or termination